 Nonetheless, research has investigated the toxicity of many plants used in traditional medicine preparation.
 Some herbal medicines have been associated with adverse effects such as allergic reactions, drug interactions, and an increased risk of bleeding.
 Additionally, certain herbal preparations may possess carcinogenic properties or cause organ toxicity, leading to conditions like hepatitis, nephropathy, and cardiomyopathy (Balkrishna et al, 2024).
 Sibeko et al., (2021) also reported that infant takes substantial amounts of phytochemical and bioactive compounds from breast milk during breastfeeding.

 The widespread belief that herbal medicines are safer than conventional medicines is often rooted in the perception that natural remedies are inherently benign, a concept commonly referred to as "green is safe."
 Consequently, there tends to be less scrutiny and fewer clinical studies evaluating the safety or toxicity of herbal preparations compared to conventional medications (Salim et al. 2023; Balkrishna et al, 2024).
-Therefore, this study determine antinutritional composition, carcinogens and toxicological assessment of indigenous soups consumed among mothers for postpartum management in Ondo State Nigeria.
+Therefore, this study’s aim is to determine antinutritional composition, carcinogens and toxicological assessment of indigenous soups consumed among mothers for postpartum management in Ondo State Nigeria.

 Methodology